A living glossary for Ethereum Localism and cosmo-local collaboration.

 Ethereum Localism

-A movement to apply Ethereum's decentralized infrastructure to support locally grounded, participatory economies and governance models.
-It leverages the programmable nature of blockchains to coordinate community-scale initiatives, fund public goods, and build transparent institutions—while resisting extractive, one-size-fits-all globalism.
+A movement to apply Ethereum’s decentralized infrastructure in service of locally grounded, participatory economies and governance.
+It uses programmable blockchains and peer-to-peer technologies to coordinate community-scale initiatives, fund public goods, and build transparent institutions, while resisting extractive, one-size-fits-all global systems.

-Ethereum Localism is not about tech for tech's sake.
+Ethereum Localism is not about tech for its own sake.
 It is about using Web3 to deepen place-based relationships, enable networked mutual aid, and protect the right to self-organize.
+It treats Ethereum not just as financial infrastructure, but as a coordination layer that becomes meaningful when rooted in the lived realities of communities.

 From the field: